Parliamentary.ai

 Overview

-This bill aims to provide support for individuals infected with diseases due to contaminated NHS blood and blood products, and their families.
-It establishes a committee to advise on haemophilia treatment, improves blood donation safety, introduces NHS compensation cards and financial compensation, and conducts a review of existing support.
+This bill aims to support individuals infected with diseases due to contaminated NHS blood products, and their families.
+It establishes a committee to advise on haemophilia treatment, improves blood safety measures, introduces NHS Compensation Cards, provides financial compensation, and conducts a review of support systems.

 Description

-A review will examine eligibility for benefits for dependents of deceased infected individuals, the provision of medical insurance, the number of potentially unknowingly infected people, and funding for relevant charities.
+A review will examine eligibility criteria for dependents of deceased victims, medical insurance options for those infected, the number of potentially unknown infected individuals, and funding for relevant charities.
+A report will be presented to Parliament within a year.

 Government Spending